pangpang20/docs.getdbt.com/website/docs/docs/cloud/manage-access/external-oauth.md

 The process of setting up external OAuth will require a little bit of back-and-forth between your dbt Cloud, IdP, and Snowflake accounts, and having them open in multiple browser tabs will help speed up the configuration process:

-- **dbt Cloud:** You’ll primarily be working in the **Account Settings** —> **Integrations** page.
+- **dbt Cloud:** You’ll primarily be working in the **Account settings** —> **Integrations** page.
 You will need [proper permission](/docs/cloud/manage-access/enterprise-permissions) to set up the integration and create the connections.
 - **Snowflake:** Open a worksheet in an account that has permissions to [create a security integration](https://docs.snowflake.com/en/sql-reference/sql/create-security-integration).
 - **Okta:** You’ll be working in multiple areas of the Okta account, but you can start in the **Applications** section.
 You will need permissions to [create an application](https://help.okta.com/en-us/content/topics/security/custom-admin-role/about-role-permissions.htm#Application_permissions) and an [authorization server](https://help.okta.com/en-us/content/topics/security/custom-admin-role/about-role-permissions.htm#Authorization_server_permissions).
 - **Entra ID** An admin with access to create [Entra ID apps](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/custom-available-permissions) who is also a user in Snowflake is required.

 If the admins that handle these products are all different people, it’s better to have them coordinating simultaneously to reduce friction.

-:::info Username and credential matching required Ensure that the username entered by the IdP admin matches the username in the Snowflake credentials.
-If the email address used in the dbt Cloud setup is different from the Snowflake username, the connection will fail or you may run into issues.
+:::info Snowflake and IdP username matching required Ensure that the username/email address entered by the IdP admin matches the Snowflake credentials username.
+If the email address used in the dbt Cloud setup is different from the Snowflake email address, the connection will fail or you may run into issues.
 :::

 ### Snowflake commands